-Citizens of Palau who wish to travel to countries in the Schengen Area of Europe will need to register with the European Travel Information and Authorization System (ETIAS) from 2021.
+Citizens of Palau who wish to travel to countries in the Schengen Area of Europe will need to register with the European Travel Information and Authorization System (ETIAS) from late 2021 onwards.
 This new visa waiver system for European travel will allow Palauans to visit any Schengen state for up to 90 days.

 Palauan citizens currently benefit from being members of the visa-exempt program.
 This means that at present they do not require a visa to visit the 26 countries of the Schengen Area.

 Once the ETIAS visa waiver is introduced, it will be mandatory for all Palauans and citizens of other visa-exempt countries traveling to the Schengen zone.
 It will grant them the right to stay in these European states for up to 90 days.